 Secure your connection with Tango API

-To take full advantage of our Tango API resources, you must establish a secure connection to the Tango API through one of the following methods:
+To take full advantage of our Tango API resources, you must establish a secure connection to the Tango API through one of the following methods.
+All API connections must use HTTPS.
+HTTP connections are rejected:

-- Open Authorization (OAuth) 2.0—(Recommended) OAuth establishes a more secure connection to the Tango API.
-It uses authorization tokens to verify your system’s identity.
-OAuth relies on four pieces of information to create a token: client ID, client secret, service account username, and service account password.
+• Open Authorization (OAuth) 2.0 (Recommended)—OAuth is a token-based authentication using client credentials and service accounts.
+Tokens expire after either 24 hours or 5 minutes, depending on the audience specified when creating the token.
 With OAuth, you can create an unlimited number of service accounts and rotate your client credentials with no downtime.
 See how to Acquire a service account token.

 Note:

-Both API keys (Basic Auth) and OAuth client credentials (OAuth) must be enabled for your Production Tango platform.
-Contact your Tango representative to enable your production platform.
+Contact your Tango representative, Customer Success Manager (CSM), or [email protected] to enable the API key management on your production platform.
 See the steps in Get started with Tango API.

 Why do we recommend OAuth?

-- Service continuity—the token lives for 24 hours, and the API connection is not interrupted when rotating credentials.
+• Service continuity—the token Time-To-Live is either 24 hours or 5 minutes, depending on the selected audience, and the API connection is not interrupted when rotating credentials.

 Required permissions